 The Milky Way belongs to a Local Group of 54 galaxies.
 The Andromeda Galaxy M31 is in this group.
 M31 is a spiral similar to the Milky Way, but larger.
 It is 2.5 million light-years away and the furtherest object visible to the naked eye.

 Charles Messier assigned numbers to fuzzy objects in the sky.
 He cataloged 110 so he would not mistake them for comets.
 He lumped nebulas and galaxies together.
 The more thorough New General Catalog (NGC) dates from the 19th century.

-Galaxies form in clusters, which in turn make up superclusters.
+Galaxies form in clusters, which make up superclusters.
 The Virgo supercluster is vast.
 The Local Group is in the Virgo supercluster.

 Proof of the Big Bang was provided by Edwin Powell Hubble.
-By applying the Doppler Effect to light, Hubble found that light from galaxies showed a red shift.
-This suggested that the galaxies were receding, moving away from one another.
-This is what we mean by the Expanding Universe.
+By applying the Doppler effect to light, Hubble found that light from galaxies showed a red shift.
+This suggested that the galaxies were receding, moving away from each other.
+This is what we mean by the expanding universe.
 If we run it backwards, there is a point at which all the galaxies converge.
-Moreover, the farther apart galaxies are, the faster they travel.
+Moreover, the further apart galaxies are, the faster they travel.
 The question becomes whether the expansion will continue forever or whether there is enough gravity to pull things back together.
-This would be the Big Crunch and suggests an oscillating universe, one that alternately expands and collapses.
-The universe is not expanding in space, but it is space itself that is expanding.
-The balloon analogy is used, blowing up a balloon with dots on it to represent galaxies.
+This would be the Big Crunch and suggests an oscillating universe, one that alternately expands and contracts.
+The universe is not expanding in space.
+Space itself is expanding.
+The balloon analogy is used, blowing up a balloon with dots on it.